fastoch/Podman/README.md

 - Once our .yaml file is ready, let's make sure minikube is on with `minikube status`
 - make sure the cluster is empty: `kubectl get pods`
 - deploy the pod: `kubectl apply -f deployment.yaml`

-  - for the sake of identification, we should name our .yaml files differently, such as `dev_deployment.yaml` and `prod_deployment.yaml`
+In order to help differentiate our .yaml files, we should give them different names, such as `dev_deployment.yaml` and `prod_deployment.yaml`

+To follow the logs of a specific container in the pod: `kubectl logs <podName> -c <containerName> --follow`

+@11/12